Dopamine-supervised learning in mammals & fruit flies

 The backstory: Dopamine-supervised learning in mammals

-Everyone knows about one thing that a dopamine signal can do in a mammal brain: it can serve as a Reward Prediction Error signal that drives reinforcement learning, i.e. finding good actions within a high-dimensional space of possible actions.
+According to a well-known theory from the 1990s, dopamine signals in mammal brains can serve as Reward Prediction Error signals that drive reinforcement learning, i.e. finding good actions within a high-dimensional space of possible actions.

-I strongly agree that this is one of the things that dopamine does.
+I for one strongly agree that this is one of the things that dopamine does.

-But meanwhile I’ve been advocating that dopamine also plays a different role in other parts of the mammal brain: a dopamine signal can provide the supervisory signal for supervised learning in a one-dimensional action space—see Big Picture of Phasic Dopamine.
+But meanwhile I’ve been advocating that dopamine also plays a different role in other parts of the mammal brain: a dopamine signal can provide the supervisory signal for supervised learning in a one-dimensional action space.

 (Or 47 dopamine signals can supervise learning in a 47-dimensional action space, etc. etc.)

-The parts of the brain where I think dopamine-supervised learning is happening is more-or-less (1) parts of the amygdala, and (2) the agranular parts of medial prefrontal cortex.
-The ventral striatum is also involved—again see Big Picture of Phasic Dopamine.
-Anyway, I think these parts of the brain house dozens-to-hundreds of copies of the same supervised learning algorithm, each sending its output down to the hypothalamus & brainstem, and each in turn receiving its own individual supervisory dopamine signal coming back up from the brainstem.
+The main (though not exclusive) part of the brain where I think dopamine-supervised learning is happening is the “extended striatum” (caudate, putamen, nucleus accumbens, part of the amygdala, and a couple other areas).
+I think these parts of the brain house many copies of basically the same supervised learning algorithm (which I call a short-term predictor), each sending its output down to the hypothalamus & brainstem, and each in turn receiving an appropriate supervisory dopamine signal coming back up from the brainstem.

 For example, one of the supervised learning circuits might have an output line to the hypothalamus & brainstem whose signals mean: “We need to salivate now!”
 The brainstem then has a dopamine supervisory signal going back up to that circuit, which it uses to correct those suggestions with the benefit of hindsight.
 Thus, if I suddenly find myself with a mouth chock-full of salt, then in hindsight, I should have been salivating in advance.
 The brainstem knows that I should have been salivating—the brainstem has a direct input from the taste buds—and thus the brainstem can put that information into the dopamine supervisory signal.